vckyou/Reforestation/README.md

-## How do you organize a space party?
-You planet.
+## How do you make Lady Gaga cry?
+Poker face.